Automation Engineer Technology

 Online Automation Engineer Technology Programs

-In 2018-2019, 78 schools offered a automation engineer tech program of some type.
+In the 2018-2019 academic year, 78 schools offered some type of automation engineer technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.